Michael Brown: Port Vale manager leaves with club bottom of League Two

 - From the section Football

-Port Vale have parted company with manager Michael Brown after a run of seven league games without a win left the club bottom of League Two.
+Port Vale have parted company with manager Michael Brown after a run of seven league games without a win which has left the club bottom of League Two.

 The 40-year-old was appointed on a full-time basis in May, having been in caretaker charge since December 2016.

-The club were relegated to the fourth tier in May and started the season with a 3-1 win at Crawley, but they lost their next six straight league games.
+Following relegation back to the fourth tier in May, Vale began the season with a 3-1 win at Crawley, but then lost their next six straight league games.

 Vale are now looking for their fourth manager in the space of three years.